 There also aren’t any sorts of limits on training/playing hours.
 Nor are there differences between what you can do in-season and out-of-season.

 Really, the focus of the BUCS rule book is on scheduling and competition.
 Everything else is at the discretion of the universities and the clubs.

-Recently, one of the top U.K. college programs – Northumbria – competed in the European University Games (EUG).
+A few years back, one of the top U.K. college programs – Northumbria – competed in the European University Games (EUG).
 There’s a short write-up about how their men and women did here.
 The 2016 Games took place in Croatia and featured university teams from some interesting places.
-I count 13 different nations on the men’s side and also 13 on the women’s side, though not all the same.
+I counted 13 different nations on the men’s side and also 13 on the women’s side, though not all the same.
 Not surprisingly, the host country had more entries than most.
 Overall, though, Germany was tops in terms of team count.